 Multiple locations including Kawasaki, Machida and Iruma.

 Yamaya is mainly an alcohol store but has expanded to sell a decent selection of imported goods, albeit mainly in the category of snacks, pantry items and canned food.
 Depending on the size of your nearest Yamaya this can vary, so don’t discount them immediately, but they definitely don’t have much in the way of fresh produce.
 The alcohol selection, on the other hand is pretty great and you’ll find a good range of beers, wines and spirits from across the globe.
 Also, you’re unlikely to find them cheaper elsewhere, as they buy in bulk—so you can pay up and not worry about bargain-hunting.

 Multiple locations in Tokyo including Shinjuku and Dogenzaka – also includes La Cave du Yamaya

 Aeon supermarkets occasionally have decent foreign sections, but their liquor stores are where they really shine.
 If you’re after craft beer, wine or looking for some Pimms for the summer—this is a good spot to try (but no guarantees on the elusive summer drink).
 Not always as cheap as Yamaya but sometimes stocking different items, you might have better luck here.

 Multiple locations in Tokyo including Koenji, Jiyugaoka and Yotsuya

-Iherb (https://jp.iherb.com/) is popular delivery service for those looking to ship in unusual items that the above Tokyo import stores don’t stock—think natural alternatives, supplements, health foods or make-up—it’s all on there.
-They deliver to Japan and have decent rates depending on how much you order, so if you’re exasperated and don’t mind waiting a while, you can have your home comforts delivered to your door.
+iHerb is a popular option for those looking to ship in unusual items that the above Tokyo import stores don’t stock—think natural alternatives, supplements, health foods or make-up—it’s all on there.
+They deliver to Japan and have decent rates depending on how much you order, so if you’re exasperated and don’t mind waiting a few days, you can have your home comforts delivered to your door.